three-cubed/prettypay/README.md

 ## Set-up <a name="set-up"></a>

-First, remember that Prettypay is designed for use with EJS.
+Before you start, remember that Prettypay is designed for use with EJS.
 The page in which you wish to use Prettypay must be an EJS page.
 (This would mean the root project directory has NPM initialised and has the EJS node package installed.)

+Install Prettypay into your root directory with the command:

+    npm i prettypay

-In `index.js` (or whatever you have named the server), you must include the lines:
+In `index.js` (or whatever you have named the server), include the lines:

     const prettypay = require('prettypay');
     app.use(prettypay);